andrewhzy/SpringHttpClientDataJpaDemo/docs/api/README.md

 - Swagger Editor
 - OpenAPI Generator
 - Redoc CLI
+- Postman (import collection)

+## Implementation Notes

+### Current Limitations
+- **Excel Download**: Large file downloads should use separate endpoints for better performance
+- **Authentication**: JWT extraction not yet implemented (placeholder user ID used)
+- **Background Processing**: Progress tracking implemented but could be enhanced with real-time updates

+### Performance Considerations
+- **Cursor Pagination**: More efficient than offset-based for large datasets
+- **Structured Storage**: Direct database queries instead of file parsing for data access
+- **Connection Pooling**: Implemented for database and HTTP clients

 ## Migration from Single File

 The original `api-specification.yaml` has been split while maintaining full compatibility.
-All schemas, endpoints, and examples remain identical.
+All schemas, endpoints, and examples remain identical in functionality but with improved organization and enhanced validation.